automata-network/automata-linux/docs/detailed-cvm-walkthrough.md

 - bucket: Random name will be generated

 > [!Warning]
 > AWS currently has a known issue where the [boot process may intermittently hang for an SEV-SNP VM](https://bugs.launchpad.net/cloud-images/+bug/2076217).
 Please reboot the VM if you do not see a file called `_artifacts/golden-measurement.json` after the deployment script has completed.
-Once the VM has been rebooted, you can manually run `./scripts/get_golden_measurements.sh` to get the golden measurement.
+Once the VM has been rebooted, you can manually run `./scripts/get_golden_measurements.sh <csp> <vm-name>` to get the golden measurement.

 ## Signing and Publishing the Golden Measurements